 What is the purpose of a girder on a bridge crane?

 The girder acts as the supporting beam of an overhead bridge crane.
-It runs perpendicular to the runways that are built into the building structure.
+It runs perpendicular to the runways that can be either freestanding or integrated into the building structure.
 The girders that form the bridge move along the runways using end trucks.

 Single Girder Benefits